 We will try to avoid changing the people who handle your work but if this cannot be avoided, we will inform you promptly who will be handling your work and why the change was necessary.

-We are confident that we will give you a high quality service in all respects but if you have any concerns about the services we provide, or if you wish to discuss the way in which your work is being handled or our charges and you do not wish to raise this with the individual Lawyer involved then please speak to David Bushell, the firm’s Managing Director he can be contacted on 01704 542002 or email@example.com.
+We are confident that we will give you a high quality service in all respects but if you have any concerns about the services we provide, or if you wish to discuss the way in which your work is being handled or our charges and you do not wish to raise this with the individual Lawyer involved then please speak to Samantha Bushell, the firm’s Managing Director who can be contacted on 01704 542002 or firstname.lastname@example.org.